-- What is a cleft palate and cleft lip?
+- What is a cleft lip?
+What is a cleft palate?

-- What causes a cleft lip and cleft palate?
+- What are the causes and risk factors for developing a cleft lip and cleft palate?

-- How are cleft lip and cleft palate diagnosed?
+- How do physicians diagnose a cleft lip and cleft palate?

-- What problems are associated with cleft lip and/or cleft palate?
+- What are complications of a cleft lip and cleft palate?

-- What's the treatment for cleft lip and cleft palate?
+- What is the treatment for a cleft lip and cleft palate?

-- What is the prognosis for children with cleft lip and/or cleft palate?
+- What is the prognosis for a cleft lip and cleft palate?